 Finally, Bandwidth is fully vested in providing you with the quality services your business needs.
-If you are a company who is heavily dependent on regularly faxing large, multi-page documents, it is recommended that you maintain an analog line and a traditional fax machine for reliable and consistent performance.
+If you are a company who is heavily dependent on regularly faxing large, multi-page documents, it's recommended that you maintain an analog line and a traditional fax machine for reliable and consistent performance.

-While Bandwidth is fully committed to bringing you the best reliable services as possible, a guarantee that every fax transmission will complete 100% of the time, especially in instances where the diagnosed issue is occurring outside of our network, cannot be provided.
-We will work with you and advise you on how to best mitigate fax reliability issues so that you and your end users have the best, most consistent faxing experience possible.
+While Bandwidth is fully committed to bringing you the best reliable services as possible, a guarantee that every fax transmission will complete 100% of the time, especially in instances where the diagnosed issue is occurring outside of our network, can't be provided.
+We'll work with you and advise you on how to best mitigate fax reliability issues so that you and your end users have the best, most consistent faxing experience possible.